-Since you have such a short time to make an impression, the design of your trade show display can make a huge difference to the amount of attention – and sales – your company gets when it exhibits at an exhibition or trade show.
+Since you have such a short time to make an impression, the design of your pop up exhibition stands can make a huge difference to the amount of attention – and sales – your company gets when it exhibits at an exhibition or trade show.

 In this quick guide, we’ll cover the basics of effective design for pop up trade show displays.
 Read on to learn more about how to design a stand, how you can make sure your display catches eyes and makes an impression at your next trade show.

 Pop up displays: What you should know (or tell your designer)